learning-luke/pytorch-experiments-template/docs/source/tutorials/stochastic_depth.rst

 What we'll do in this repository is:

-* implement a stochastic depth block for ResNets
+1. Implement a stochastic depth block for ResNets
-* add some flags to the training file for experiment management
+2. Add some flags to the training file for experiment management
-* train 50, 110 layer ResNets on CIFAR10, CINIC10
+3. Train 50, 110 layer ResNets on CIFAR10, CINIC10
-* generate code to run multiple seeds of each experiment
+4. Generate code to run multiple seeds of each experiment
-* write simple plotting/table generation code
+5. Write simple plotting/table generation code

 Hyperparameters
 ~~~~~~~~~~~~~~~